 As our functions expand under existing and new legal frameworks, HIQA will face challenges to our processes, judgments and decisions.
-We recognise the potential risks to our reputation as a trusted State agency and continuously work to ensure that our processes are sound, can withstand scrutiny and challenge, and ensure we apply shared learning across the organisation.
+We recognise the potential risks to our reputation as a trusted State agency and continuously work to ensure that our processes are sound and can withstand scrutiny and challenge, and that shared learning is applied across the organisation.